 The Board has established the following committees with formally designated rules and responsibilities.
 Each committee has a majority of non-executives.

 The function of this committee is to meet as necessary to consider appointments to the Board of Directors and to co-ordinate succession planning.
 The Group operates a share dealing code for Directors.
-Members are John Watkins, Keith Evans and Nadeem Raza.
+John Watkins chairs the committee with Keith Evans, Nadeem Raza and Penny Searles as members.

 In summary, the Chairman sets the overall tone for the Corporate Governance processes, which are the building blocks for delivering the long-term objectives of profitable growth, cash generation and share price improvement.